 Air emissions.
 The CAA and comparable state laws regulate emissions of air pollutants from various industrial sources, including natural gas compressors, and also impose certain monitoring and reporting requirements.
 Such emissions are regulated by air emissions permits, which are applied for and obtained through the various state or federal regulatory agencies.
 Our standard natural gas compression contract typically provides that the customer is responsible for obtaining air emissions permits and assuming the environmental risks related to site operations.
 Increased obligations of operators to reduce air emissions of nitrogen oxides and other pollutants from internal combustion engines in transmission service have been enacted by governmental authorities.
-For example, on August 20, 2010, the EPA published new regulations.
-On May 22, 2012, the EPA proposed amendments to the final rule in response to several petitions for reconsideration.
-The EPA must finalize the proposed amendments by January 14, 2013.
-The rule will require us to undertake certain expenditures and activities, likely including purchasing and installing emissions control equipment on certain compressor engines and generators.
+For example, on August 20, 2010, the EPA published new regulations under the CAA to control emissions of hazardous air pollutants from existing stationary reciprocal internal combustion engines, also known as Quad Z regulations.
+On January 5, 2011, the EPA approved a request by industry groups for reconsideration of the monitoring issues and on March 9, 2011, the EPA issued a new proposed rule and a direct final rule effective on May 9, 2011 to clarify compliance requirements related to operation and maintenance procedures for continuous parametric monitoring systems.
+The rule will require us to undertake certain expenditures and activities, likely including purchasing and installing emissions control equipment on compressor engines and generators.
 Compliance with the final rule is required by October 2013.
-We are currently evaluating the impact that the proposed amendments will have on our operations but we do not believe that the costs associated with achieving compliance with the final rule and proposed amendments by the October 2013 compliance date will be material.
+We have budgeted approximately \$2.0 million to meet these requirements before the October 2013 compliance date.

 On June 28, 2011, the EPA issued a final rule, effective August 29, 2011 modifying existing regulations under the CAA that established new source performance standards for manufacturers, owners and operators of new, modified and reconstructed stationary internal combustion engines, also known as Quad J regulations.
 The final rule may require us to undertake significant expenditures, including expenditures for purchasing, installing, monitoring and maintaining emissions control equipment.
 Compliance with the final rule is not required until at least 2013.
-On May 22, 2012, the EPA proposed minor amendments in order to conform the final rule with the proposed amendments to the Quad Z regulations.
-The amendments must be finalized by January 14, 2013.
-We are currently evaluating the impact that this final rule and proposed amendments will have on our operations.
+We are currently evaluating the impact that this final rule will have on our operations.